FILM REVIEWS

 This particular Oscar for Yordan raised eyebrows as the movie was considered to be a loose remake of the 1949 feature, “House of Strangers.”
 Yordan claimed that he adapted to the screen the novel by Jerome Weidman, upon which “House of Strangers was based, but Joseph l.
 Mankiewicz disputed that.

-The winner of the Supporting Actress Oscar was Eva Marie saint in “On the Waterfront,” which swept the 1954 Academy Awards.
+The winner of the Supporting Actress Oscar was Eva Marie Saint in “On the Waterfront,” which swept all the major 1954 Academy Awards.